BeijingChina Central Place, 29th Floor, Tower 2

 Click Here For Area Map

-Attorneys in Steptoe’s China practice help clients invest and conduct business in China by advising on market entry and exit strategies, investments and the structuring of commercial agreements.
-We also assist clients to address regulatory barriers to market entry and advise on labor and employment matters, intellectual property protection, compliance with relevant Chinese regulations, and resolution of business disputes.
+Lawyers in Steptoe’s China practice are committed to helping clients invest and conduct business in China in the most efficient way possible, while managing the unique risks that arise in connection with trade and investment in China.
+We advise clients on market entry and exit strategies, investments, structuring of commercial agreements, compliance, and resolution of business disputes.
+We also help clients address regulatory barriers to market entry, and with labor and employment matters and intellectual property protection.

-Steptoe has an active international corporate and finance practice, focused in large part on emerging economies throughout Asia and Europe.
-Our attorneys are experienced in handling cross-border transactions that often present challenging legal and regulatory issues relating to strategic or financial investments, joint ventures and technology transfers.
+Steptoe has an active corporate and finance practice, focused in large part on emerging economies throughout Asia and Europe.
+Our lawyers are noted for providing efficient and practical advice in cross-border transactions that often present challenging legal and regulatory issues relating to strategic or financial investments, joint ventures, and technology transfers.

-In China, we have extensive experience of advising on foreign direct investment, private equity and venture capital financing, joint ventures, mergers and acquisitions, as well as transfer and protection of intellectual property rights.
+In China, we have extensive experience of advising clients on foreign direct investment, private equity and venture capital financing, joint ventures, mergers and acquisitions, as well as transfer and protection of intellectual property rights.
 We advise clients on private investment fund formation both in China and offshore.
-Our clients regularly consult us regarding issues that arise in connection with the establishment, management, financing and operation of their business activities in China.
-We are active in the areas of insurance and reinsurance, energy, logistics and global supply chains, chemicals, software development, semiconductor, media, telecommunications and general manufacturing.
+Our clients also regularly look to us to assist in resolving issues that arise in connection with the establishment, management, financing, and operation of their business activities in China.
+We are also active in insurance and reinsurance, energy, logistics and global supply chains, chemicals, software development, semiconductor, telecommunications, and general manufacturing.